What can be done to stop SPAM email from becoming incidents?

 The best way to avoid receiving spam email is to use a dedicated spam filtering tool.

-Barracuda spam filtering is provided for mailboxes that are hosted by Oracle Service Cloud.
+Spam filtering is provided for mailboxes that are hosted by Oracle B2C Service.
 You can configure spam filtering for each of your hosted mailboxes.
-For more information, refer to Answer ID 2345: Barracuda Spam filters on hosted Service mailboxes.
+For more information, refer to Answer ID 11713: Managing the new Spam Quarantine.

-If you are using a mailbox that is not hosted by Oracle Service Cloud, it is strongly recommended that you use an external spam filtering utility.
+If you are using a mailbox that is not hosted by Oracle B2C Service, it is strongly recommended that you use an external spam filtering utility.
 This will not only reduce the amount of unwanted email that you will receive, but also the chance that a mal-formatted spam message will disrupt the processing of valid email.

 Discard Fields for Mailboxes

-Within your Oracle Service Cloud application, each mailbox has discard fields which allow you to filter email based on content.
+Within your Oracle B2C Service application, each mailbox has discard fields which allow you to filter email based on content.

 You can add specific email addresses to your list of Discard Addresses.
 Incoming email from addresses included in the Discard Addresses field are deleted before they become incidents and before a contact record is created.
 Consistently adding offending email addresses can prevent repetitive abuses by an individual.